Russians in Serbia

+Russians are recognized ethnic minority in Serbia.
+They include both Serbian citizens of ethnic Russian descent or Russian-born people residing in Serbia, numbering 10,486 people according to data from the 2022 census.
+Since the start of the war in Ukraine in 2022, more than 300,000 Russian nationals have entered Serbia of which some 53,000 settled in the country i.e. had been issued a residence permit.

 History

-Earlier smaller emigrations

-While individual Russians emigrating to the territory of present-day Serbia was occurring since the Middle Ages, the first larger Russian emigrating population permanently residing on the territory of present-day Serbia were the Cossacks who settled on the territory of the Ottoman Empire at the beginning of the 18th century - the Nekrasovites on the territory of the Banat, which in 1779 became part of the Kingdom of Hungary (later Austria-Hungary).

-Emigrations to Serbia increased shortly after the revival of Serbian statehood as part of the Ottoman Empire, after the Second Serbian Uprising (1815-1817), in the 1820s.
-According to the 1854 census of the Principality of Serbia, 998,919 people lived in the country, 12 of them were Russians.
-According to the 1884 census of the Kingdom of Serbia, 1,901,336 citizens lived in the country, 59 of whom were Russians.

-First wave of emigration (spring 1919)
+First wave of immigration

-The mass resettlement of Russians in Serbia is associated with the October Revolution of 1917 and the subsequent Russian Civil War.
+The mass resettlement of Russians in Serbia is associated with the Russian Revolution of 1917 and the subsequent Russian Civil War.

-Leaving Odessa on April 3-6, the first major large group of refugees from Russia (about 1600 people) reached the Kingdom of Serbs, Croats and Slovenes in May 1919.
+Leaving Odessa on 3–6 April, the first major large group of refugees from Russia (about 1,600 people) reached the Kingdom of Serbs, Croats and Slovenes in May 1919.
 Some emigrants moved to Serbia later, a few years later, after living in other European countries.
 A significant part of the emigrants of the first wave later moved further to other European countries.
-According to Professor M. Jovanović, by the beginning of the 1920s, several hundred Russian settlers remained from the first wave in the Kingdom of Serbs, Croats and Slovenes.
+By the beginning of the 1920s, several hundred Russian settlers remained from the first wave in the Kingdom of Serbs, Croats, and Slovenes.